Big Sur Elopement Guide

 Here are some things to think about when you budget for your Big Sur elopement.

-- Wedding attire – whatever you’ll be wearing during the ceremony
+- Wedding Attire – Dresses, suits, or whatever you’ll be wearing when you tie the knot!

 Wild & Free Tip